 If time is not an issue, occultation—pulling large black tarps over an area—can be an excellent way to suffocate the grass and weeds before you start gardening.
 After a few months, depending on the time of year, you can pull the tarps back and find exposed, but not tilled, soil.
 Then you can shape beds with compost, broadfork (if you wish) and then plant.
 Or you can use straw, hay or whatever mulch you prefer or have available locally.

 3. Heavy Mulch

-Some growers instead prefer to mow a pasture or crop ground, cover it very heavily with straw or hay or compost, then plant into that.
+Some growers instead prefer to mow a pasture or crop ground, cover it very heavily with straw or hay or compost, then plant a no-till garden into that.
 This might also take some time to break down, so it is perhaps best when using this method to start in the spring.
 You can also use leaves for this, though they might be best when mixed with other materials.

 4. Cardboard or Paper Mulch